-Turn in materials to the "for students" folder on google, in the "final paper" subfolder.
-Specifically, create a subfolder with your name (lastname\firstname); in this folder post
+Turn in materials to your folder in the "for students" google folder.
+Create a "final paper" subfolder.
+In this folder post

 - Your replication paper

 - A pdf of the original paper

 - A pdf of your program

 - A pdf of the associated log file

-- Please name all files [lastname]\[paper/log.file/original.paper].docx/pdf
+- Please name all files [lastname][paper/log.file/original.paper].docx/pdf